Global shares, euro resilient after Europe's elections

 In Greece, the only two major political parties to have supported an aid package to keep the country afloat failed to win enough votes to form a ruling coalition, reviving uncertainty over whether Greece will stay in the euro zone.

-A broad gauge of Greek shares tumbled 6.7 percent, but Spanish blue chips .IBEX gained 2.7 percent with shares of top banks Santander up 4.7 percent and BBVA (BBVA.MC) up 5.4 percent.
+A broad gauge of Greek shares .ATG tumbled 6.7 percent, but Spanish blue chips .IBEX gained 2.7 percent with shares of top banks Santander (SAN.MC) up 4.7 percent and BBVA (BBVA.MC) up 5.4 percent.

 The euro hit a global session low of $1.2955, breaking the $1.30 to $1.35 range it has been trapped in since late January, before recouping losses to last trade down 0.2 percent at $1.3052, close to the session peak of $1.3065.